State University of New York

 The State University of New York (SUNY /ˈsuːni/ SOO-nee) is a system of public colleges and universities in the State of New York.
-Led by chancellor John B. King, the SUNY system has 91,182 employees, including 32,496 faculty members, and some 7,660 degree and certificate programs overall and a $13.37 billion budget.
-Its flagship universities are SUNY Stony Brook on Long Island in southeastern New York and SUNY Buffalo in the west.
-Its research university centers also include SUNY Binghamton and SUNY Albany.
+Led by chancellor John B. King, the SUNY system has 87,956 employees, including 29,427 faculty members, and some 7,660 degree and certificate programs overall and a $13.37 billion budget.

 With 25,000 acres of land, SUNY's largest campus is SUNY College of Environmental Science and Forestry, which neighbors the State University of New York Upstate Medical University—the largest employer in the SUNY system with over 10,959 employees.
+Its flagship universities are Stony Brook University on Long Island in southeastern New York and University at Buffalo in the west.
+Its research university centers also include Binghamton University and the University at Albany.

 The State University of New York was established in 1948 by Governor Thomas E. Dewey, through legislative implementation of recommendations made by the Temporary Commission on the Need for a State University (1946–1948).
 The commission was chaired by Owen D. Young, who was at the time Chairman of General Electric.
 The system was greatly expanded during the administration of Governor Nelson A. Rockefeller, who took a personal interest in design and construction of new SUNY facilities across the state.
 Since 1978, its primary administrative offices have been located at SUNY Plaza in Albany with satellite offices in Manhattan and Washington, D.C.

 Apart from units of the institutionally separate City University of New York (CUNY), SUNY comprises all New York state-supported institutions of higher education.
+In addition, SUNY has four contracted colleges/school (New York State College of Agriculture and Life Sciences at Cornell University, New York State College of Veterinary Medicine at Cornell University, New York State College of Human Ecology at Cornell University, and the New York State School of Industrial and Labor Relations at Cornell University) operating concurrently with Cornell University, and graduates from these four contracted colleges/school have alumni status from both institutions.